Elwetritsch: Appearance and origin

 Elbedritsche are described as resembling chickens in the broadest sense.
 They are said to be flightless and are often depicted with a long beak.
 Sometimes they are depicted with deer antlers, often with six legs.
 What the depictions have in common is that Elbedritsche combine parts of different animals.

 The belief in Elwedritsche is a cultural pattern whose roots lie in the time of the Neolithic Revolution.
-The process by which hunter-gatherers became farmers and pastoralists over a long period of time first took place in the Fertile Crescent of the Near East between 9500 and 7000 BC.
+The process by which hunter-gatherers became farmers and pastoralists over a long period of time first took place in the Fertile Crescent of the Near East between 9500 and 7000 BCE.
 The sedentary way of life gave rise to new requirements: the protection of property and the safeguarding of one's own life against harmful external influences such as hunger, disease and death in a constant location.
 While the first aspect contributed to the emergence of patriarchy, the second aspect favored the emergence of differentiated worlds of gods.
 Different deities were worshipped for each of life's adversities and were granted mercy through sacrificial offerings.
 Evidence of this can be found in the cultures of the Babylonians, Sumerians and Assyrians.
 At the same time, people assumed that actions and words could have a magical effect, which led to the belief in protective and harmful spells.
 Traces of this can also be found in Christian and Islamic texts.
 Some see the Sumerian demoness Lilith, whose popular etymology means “the nocturnal one”, as being responsible for sudden infant death syndrome and nocturnal heart attacks.
 Others see a connection to the Sumerian mother goddess Lamashtu.
 The phenomenon probably had several roots.

 In this context, the special protection of one's own house and sleeping quarters against harmful external influences during the night when people slept should be seen.
 It was believed that the deities could enter the bedrooms as shape-shifters to punish a person themselves or through messengers sent by them—be it winged through the window, as a breath of mist through door cracks or as a feather floating from the ceiling.
 It was believed that they would crouch on a sleeping person's bed and press against their chest; the result could be a nightmare or, in the worst case, death.
 People protected themselves by painting certain symbols on beds, doors and windows and reciting defensive incantations.